-Materials and methods
+3. Materials and methods

-Method
+3.1 Methods

 The study used a quantitative approach.
 Results were analysed using SmartPLS 3 and based on PLS-SEM methodology, which is different from CB-SEM methodology.
 The assessment of PLS-SEM models uses bootstrapping, a nonparametric procedure that enables testing of the statistical significance of various PLS-SEM results, including path coefficients, Cronbach’s alpha, HTMT, and R² values.
-The CB-SEM model assessment, in contrast, is based on model fit (Hair et al., 2016).
+The CB-SEM model assessment, in contrast, is based on model fit [40].
 For these reasons, the authors concluded that PLS-SEM was superior to CB-SEM models for the purposes of this study.

-Participants
+3.2 Participants